 “I asked if you’re alright?
 Need a hand?”

 “Uh.”
-I took a second to check out the plank.
+I took a second to inspect the plank.
 It was slick with slime, and black as the water below.
 How the blonde woman had zipped over it like that was beyond me.

-The boatman leaned forward, extending an arm along the length of plank.
-All the while, his cigarette remained dangling from the corner of his mouth, defying the same gravity that was looking to dump me in the water.
+The boatman leaned forward, extending an arm.
+His cigarette remained dangling from the corner of his mouth, defying the same gravity that was threatening to dump me in the water.
 I reached out, gripped his hand, then lunged.
-I felt my foot slip, losing traction and sliding a good couple of inches along the plank, before my other foot came down on the dock and I caught myself.
+I felt my foot slip, losing traction and sliding along the plank, before my other foot came down on the dock and I caught myself.
 At the same time, a hearty tug from the man in the slicker kept my momentum going, and my back foot found solid ground.

 “Ah, that wasn’t so bad.”
-The boatman’s voice was gruff.
-It rang of cigarettes and early mornings, but it was friendly enough.
+The boatman’s voice was gruff, roughened by early mornings and countless cigarettes, but it was friendly enough.

 The man chuckled.
-He had a good few inches on me, which must have put him around 6’4”.
-His frame was lost in his hooded poncho, but his face was drawn and skeletal, waxy skin stretched over bone.
+He had a few inches on me — he must have been six foot three or four.
+Though his frame was lost in his hooded poncho, he seemed gaunt — his face was drawn, waxy skin stretched over bone.

 He raised his eyebrows.